HarleysZhang/pytriton_llama/README.md

 # lite_llama

-The llama model inference lite framework by tirton.
+The llama model inference lite framework by triton.

 ## 特性